Freeform Pool Design Ideas, Inspiration & Considerations

 Freeform Pool Design Ideas

-Here are a few common features that go great with a freeform pool design – a spa on one end and a small waterfall and grotto on the other.
-The natural stone deck around the pool is a great touch too.
+Here are a few common features that go great with a freeform pool design – a spa on one end and a small shelf on the other to put some lounge chairs.
+I also built a scupper in the middle of the stone wall on the backside of the pool.

-I mentioned earlier that the natural curves of the pool present great opportunities to highlight landscaping – this pool is a great example.
+I mentioned earlier that the natural curves of the pool present great opportunities to highlight landscaping – this pool I built a few years ago is a great example.

 I built this swimming pool a few years ago and love the fluidity of the design.
 It feels like a natural spring next to the waterway.

-Here is an example of a wonderful backyard pool with a spa and spillover.
+Here is an example of a wonderful backyard pool I built with a spa and spillover.
 This design is similar to one of the first freeform designs ever conceived, the kidney-shaped pool.

 Installing a Freeform Pool